roy2pushkar/roy2pushkar/README.md

 - 👋 Hi, I’m pushkar Roy
-- 👀 I’m interested in learn new things
+- 👀 I’m interested in learn new tech things
 - 🌱 I’m currently learning Python intermediate,OOPS concept and completed  c and c++
 - 💞️ I’m looking to collaborate on C,C++ and Basics python Project ...
 - 📫 How to reach me ...